CQC inspected and rated outstanding RGB

 What are the symptoms of dementia?

 Dementia is progressive and as such symptoms may gradually get worse over time.
+Example symptoms to look out for include:

 • Memory loss – especially problems with memory for recent events, such as forgetting messages, remembering routes or names, and asking questions repetitively